 Take advantage of our surge protection program to protect your home from potentially damaging surges caused by thunderstorms and other abnormal events on the electric system.
 Lightning causes millions of dollars of damage to major home appliances and sensitive electronics every year.
 Our low-profile meter base surge protector provided by Kenick, can protect your home appliances with “utility-grade” protection from surges entering your home over power lines.

-Designed by utility engineers, the low profile meter base surge protector handle the surge “outside”, sending it to ground before it can enter the home and cause damage.
+Designed by utility engineers, the low profile meter base surge protector handles the surge “outside”, sending it to ground before it can enter the home and cause damage.

 How Do I Sign Up?

-To sign up for meter base surge protection, complete our Surge Protection Member Agreement and email it to email@example.com or return to one of our offices.
+To sign up for meter base surge protection, complete our Surge Protection Member Agreement and email it to firstname.lastname@example.org or return to one of our offices.
 There is a $30 installation fee and a $6.00 monthly equipment lease fee.
 Members agree to lease the device from GEC for a period of two years to avoid a $150 early termination fee.
-The Kenick meter base surge protection device 15 year limited warranty can be found here.
+Review the Kenick meter base surge protection device 15 year limited warranty.

 Meter base surge protection devices are designed to protect motor-drive electric appliances such as refrigerators, clothes washers and dryers, dishwashers, HVAC units, hard wired fans, freezers, and cooking appliances.